stacktrace-nso/nonskating.club/content/guides/head-nso.md

 Escalation paths.
 What do I want you to do if there's an issue?

+All Captains and Coaches

+- Parent chaperones.
+We need legal name and location, and I need to know what they look like.
+This information will be re-confirmed prior to each game.
+- Penalty box - benches are wobbly
+-

+Captains and Coaches

+- Confirm captain and alternate
+- Confirm coaching staff + 3rd base coach
+- Confirm parent chaperones
+- Cueing in the box
+- Any other accommodations needed

 ## Not Having Enough Officials

 A full NSO crew is nine or ten people, depending on whether the Head NSO works a role.